 The Deer Group is a little more exposed than the Broken Group, however, there is plenty of sheltered paddling so less experienced paddlers will enjoy the experience.
 A Paddle Canada L1 skills or equivalent is quite adequate to join one of our Deer Group Expeditions.

 Experienced sea kayak instructors with previous experience of running expeditions to this location.
-Group gear for the expedition (tarp, kitchen equipment, utensils, water filtration, etc) - Good simple meals three times a day plus snacks while on trip.
+Group gear for the expedition (tarp, kitchen equipment, utensils, water filtration, etc) - Good simple meals twice a day.
 First aid and kayak repair kits - Communication devices (VHF Radios and Garmin In reach) - 4:1 minimum participant to Instructor ratio.
 Paddle Canada Level 2 or 3 certification (optional)